johno/pixyll/_posts/2022-07-25-what_does_llc_mean.md

 SPs don’t offer any liability protection.
 LLCs do offer personal liability protection, hence the name: Limited Liability Company.

 Sole Proprietorships are businesses owned and operated by one “sole” individual.
 With an LLC you have the option of having multiple Members who own the company.
+[Compare their pros and cons here.](https://www.businessinitiative.org/sole-proprietorship-vs-llc/pros-and-cons/)

 #### -   LLC vs Partnership